 Machining and Metalworking at Home

-Updated February 01, 2012.
+Updated March 01, 2016.
 This site is provided primarily as a reference for those persons interested in home shop machining and metalworking.
 Many files deal with metal lathes, milling machines, and metal shapers.
 There are also more general subjects dealing with drilling, metal cutting, threading, metal types, rust removal, finishes, lubricants, etc. that will be of practical interest to every metalworker (or woodworker) and machine owner.
 Some general files will be useful to nearly everyone out there.
 Also be sure to read the safety warning on this page.

-In the General section here is a heavily updated version in 2012 of the ACME Digital Photography Primer, which has lots of helpful tips on camera equipment and software selection, and their use -- for those trying to get better results for their pictures, either to put on the web or as a hobby.
+In the General section here is an updated version in 2016 of the ACME Digital Photography Primer, which has lots of helpful tips on camera equipment and software selection, and their use -- for those trying to get better results for their pictures, either to put on the web or as a hobby.
 This file was entirely written by yours truly, who loves digital photography.
 If you find the ACME file information is useful, please drop me a quick email to say so.
 I'd like to know my time spent on improving this file is doing you some good.

 Amateur and professional machinists have taken advantage of the Internet to share tips and advice through newsgroups (aka user groups), many of which are machine specific.
 The message data has piled up in each news/user group's archives, with literally thousands of earlier messages.